 Selling Your Books To Us

-To sell us your books we encourage you to make an appointment; we are not always able to accomadate walk-ins.
+To sell us your books we encourage you to make an appointment; we are not always able to accommodate walk-ins.
 You may make an appointment by calling (651) 644-7605 or emailing orders@midwaybook.com.
-Please give us an idea of subject matters and quantity of books beyond "I have some old books" so we can know if we might be interested and if it's worth your time to bring them over.
+Please give us an idea of what sort of books you have with information like subject matters, quantity, and where the books are from (e.g. your own collection, inherited, etc) beyond "I have some old books" so we can know if we might be interested and if it's worth your time to bring them over.
 Pictures especially can also be helpful, emailed to orders@midwaybook.com .
+It is not necessary to make up a list.

 When you have an appointment, pull into the alley behind (north off Snelling Ave.) the book store, drive up to the blue door and call us and we will meet you in back.
 Depending on the quantity and timing, we may have to have you leave them with us while we go through them.
 We will give you an estimate of how long it will take us when we see the books, and call you when we have gone through them.